Img src

 Coding and layout for images

-Check if the images on the page are loaded correctly with Rich Results Testing Tool – get the HTML render there.
-This tip was proposed a few months ago by Marko Fedorenko.
+• Check if the images on the page are loaded correctly with Rich Results Testing Tool – get the HTML render there if it is not blocked.
+Now, some websites block this option.

 Pitfalls to avoid and common errors:

-- image detached from the text it refers to
+• image detached from the text it refers to or out of context

-- image not loaded for Google, not in HTML render
+• image not loaded for Google and Bing, not in HTML render

-- a very small image or smaller image version in src
+• a very small image, blurred or smaller image version in src.

 Meta Tags